 - The weathered grey look is appealing

-- The joins between the tip and cable doesn’t snag yarn
+- The joins between the tip and cable don’t snag the yarn

-- Connecting the cable with the needle tip uses a screw join, be sure to use the key for a secure connection
+- Connecting the cable with the tip uses a screw join.
+Use the key for a secure connection

-- Twelve different needles sizes and the labels for each size is etched into the end of the needle tip.
+- Twelve needles sizes and the labels for each size are etched into the end of the needle tip.

 - Cables are flexible

-- Some users felt the cable connectors are too long and snagged the yarn.
+- Users felt the cable connectors were too long and snagged the yarn.

-The cord and needle tip are connected by a screw join.
-You easily screw the needle tip into the cord.
-They’re neatly enclosed in a leather like zippered case.
+A screw join connects the cord and needle tip.
+Screw the needle tip into the cord.
+They’re enclosed in a leather-like zippered case.
 This set is made in Japan.

-- The bamboo needle tips are smooth and don’t snag yarn
+- The bamboo needle tips are smooth and don’t snag the yarn

-- Cables are very flexible and easy to work with.
+- Cables are flexible and easy to work with.

 - The points are tapered

-- Some users have said the joins can sometimes separate.
-I think it’s a matter of making sure they’re securely fastened before you begin.
+- Users said the joins sometimes separate.
+Ensure they’re fastened before you begin.

-- Simple twist and turn to attach tip to cable
+- A simple twist and turn to attach the tip to cable

 - Family owned and operated business

-- Smallest pair of needles may bend a little if you knit very tightly
+- Smallest pair of needles may bend if you knit tightly

-Travel rules and permissible items are subject to change – while this list is accurate for now, new rules can go up anytime.
-Always check the requirements of the country and airlines you’re flying with before you fly.
+Here are some extra ways to make travelling more enjoyable and remove the stress.
+Travel rules and permissible items are subject to change – while this list is accurate for now, new rules go up anytime.

-Here’s a handy tip: consider taking a padded mailing envelope and sheet of stamps with you when you travel so on the odd chance your needles are going to be confiscated, you can mail your package home to yourself!
+- Consider taking a padded mailing envelope and sheet of stamps for postage.
+On the odd chance your needles are confiscated, mail your package home!

 - Before you go to the airport, add stitch markers and a lifeline to your knitting project.